petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 1. We want to produce a slight variant of one or more figures, adding the results from a simulation for the purposes of validation.

-We can categorize these as _reproducibility_ and _reusability_, respectively, and the grad student's request was clearly concerned with the latter.
+These can be categorized as _reproducibility_ and _reusability_, respectively, and the grad student's request was clearly concerned with the latter.
 However, I wanted to explore both.